HealthSamurai/documentation/modules-1/security-and-access-control/how-to-guides/rbac/role-based-access-control-with-acl.md

 To set new [Adibox configuration project](../../../../aidbox-configuration/aidbox-zen-lang-project/)

 {% hint style="info" %}
-It is important to syncronize directory and file name to he `:ns` parameter of the configuration
+It is important to syncronize directory and file name to the `:ns` parameter of the configuration
 {% endhint %}

 Create an empty directory `acl`